MileHacker Logo

 Health & Safety Overview

-Consult a doctor for recommended vaccinations (Hepatitis A and b, Typhoid).
-Drink bottled water, avoid ice, and eat well-cooked food to prevent traveler'traveler's diarrhea.
+See a doctor about recommended vaccinations (Hepatitis A and b, Typhoid).
+Stick to bottled water, steer clear of ice, and eat well-cooked food to prevent traveler'traveler's diarrhea.
 Use insect repellent to guard against mosquito-borne diseases.
 Jakarta is generally safe, but stay vigilant against petty crime.

 Health & Safety Essentials